selabs-ur1/VV-ESIR-TP3/exercises/assertions.md

 assertEquals(expected, actual); // This passes because the content is the same
 ```

 - ``assertSame`` : verify if two objects are the same according to their reference.
+For exemple,

 ``` java
 String expected = "hello";